enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

 Game Play and Game Objects
 ==========================

-As of version 0.5, Limon engine has following game objects:
+As of version 0.6, Limon engine has following game objects:

 * Player
 * Light
 * Model
+* Model Group
-* Skybox
+* SkyBox
-* Trigger
+* Trigger Object
 * Gui Text
 * Gui Image
 * Gui Button
+* Gui Animation
 * Sound

 Those object can be used in Editor, and by Triggers.
 Gameplay layer has an API called LimonAPI, and it has an interface to allow extending, and Limon Engine supports dynamically loading those custom triggers.
 For details, please check :ref:`implementAction`